birdilicious/mmart-168-fall2017/hw06/README.md

 ## PART II: Reading response
 Edit README.MD and write your reading response here!

+Leveling Up your JavaScript by Raymond Camden: https://developer.telerik.com/featured/leveling-up-your-javascript/ This article explained a lot about how JavaScript works in an uncomplicated way for beginning JS programmers.
+There were plenty of jargons that I have not known about before, and so I learned about them in the article as well as did some research about the terms.
+Some of them were: linting, browser developer tools, JS script tag, MVC, client-side environment and features, JS frameworks, which terms were frameworks, design pattern, module pattern.
+Mainly it taught me important methods to declutter and to organize HTML and JS codes.
+It explained in depth about module packaging / organizing, which the author says is that simplest and easiest method.

 ## Part III: JavaScript Homework

 Twitter used to have a star to show that users had "favorited" a tweet.
 They changed it to a heart at some point, but, honestly, it's easier to make a star in Illustrator, so we're making our Twitter with stars.